Kahvedzic/Employee-Correlation-Analysis-/README.md

 our analysis into departments in order to create insights to see if there are any correlations amongst departments

 Core of analysis will be looking into 3 key columns:
-- satisfaction levels
+- Satisfaction levels
-- number of projects completed
+- Number of projects completed
-- average monthly hours worked
+- Average monthly hours worked

-Core of project will be split between: years employed greater or equal to 5 years vs less or equal to 5 years
+Core of project will be split between:
+Years employed greater or equal to 5 years vs less or equal to 5 years + results grouped by departments further into analysis

 Tools used in project include the following:
 Pandas, Numpy, Matplotlib, Seaborn